ankane/torch.rb/README.md

 net.load_state_dict(Torch.load("net.pth"))
 net.eval
 ```

+`Torch.load` mirrors the Python API and accepts `map_location` and `weights_only` keyword arguments for compatibility with existing PyTorch checkpoints.

 When saving a model in Python to load in Ruby, convert parameters to tensors (due to outstanding bugs in LibTorch)